 Excuse me if I don’t trust the judgment of conservative pundits, politicians and voters.
 When it comes to debt they simply lack any credibility what so ever.

 If anyone has data, no assertions, showing that Reagan or W made this better, i.e. Before < After, I would love to see it.

-Now a child of he Civil Rights movement is President and he is accused of the same thing.
+Now that a child of the Civil Rights movement is President and he is accused of the same thing.
 Weird how that works.
 Same lie.
 Different decade.

 When I posted this brief comment on Facebook, I was asked if I were “trying to distract folks from the fact that Byrd was a Democrat?”
 Here is my Response.